 System 44 is designed to address the instructional needs of teachers while helping students meet the rigorous expectations of new standards and assessments.
 HMH® offers comprehensive System 44 implementation training and blended coaching services to help teachers grow as professionals while fostering best practices in the classroom.

 Embedded resources tied to daily instruction, which enable teachers to differentiate instruction, plan and watch model lessons, and get tips from a program author.

 The Educator Dashboard, which helps build capacity of effective teachers with access to critical student performance data and state-of-the-art planning tools.

-In-person teaching support, which allows teachers to work directly with foundational literacy experts to support specific reading intervention needs.
+Virtual and in-person coaching options, which allows teachers to work directly with foundational literacy experts to support specific reading intervention needs.

 A variety of formative assessment instruments use data to identify students’ most urgent needs, enabling the System 44 program and the classroom teacher to adjust instruction accordingly.

 A universal screener and progress monitor, HMH Phonics Inventory® places students and monitors progress over time.

 The software acts as an ongoing diagnostic and formative assessment measuring phonics, fluency, spelling, comprehension, and writing skills.